Interpreting Common Dog Behaviours & the Meaning Behind His Moods

 Although you might think your dog needs some sleep, a dog yawn doesn't usually mean they’re tired.
 They may be interested in napping, but it could also be a sign of fear or stress.
 If your dog appears to yawn at an increased rate around a new person, don't rush the introduction.
 No matter what the case, a forced introduction isn't a good idea.

 Signs of anxiety include shaking, tail tucking, escapist behaviour, defecating in the home, biting or injuring himself, barking, and many more, according to PetMD.

-If your dog is experiencing any of these behaviours, and it's not normal for him, don't hesitate to make an appointment with his vet to rule out any systemic medical issues.
+If your dog is experiencing any of these behaviours, and it's not normal for them, don't hesitate to make an appointment with your vet to rule out any systemic medical issues.
 Your once social, extremely energetic dog won't suddenly become lethargic and withdrawn.
-If he does, he's asking for some help.
+If they do, your dog is asking for some help.

 Erin Ollila believes in the power of words and how a message can inform, and even transform its intended audience.
 Her writing can be found all over the internet and in print, and includes interviews, ghost writing, blog posts, and creative nonfiction.
 Erin is a geek for SEO and all things social media.
 Reach out to her on Twitter @ReinventingErin or learn more about her at http://erinollila.com.